RECALL OF METFORMIN EXTENDED RELEASE

 Over time, alcohol consumption damages the liver, especially when a person drinks to excess.
 It reduces the liver’s ability to produce and regulate glucose.

 Most alcoholic drinks also contain a lot of sugars.
-These can contribute to conditions that influence blood sugar control, such as being overweight.
+These can contribute to conditions that

 Although an occasional drink may not be harmful, the potential side effects are likely to outweigh the benefits.